 Anyone who has Medicare Part B will have their physical therapy costs covered—as long as Medicare finds the services medically necessary and reasonable.
 Medicare considers a service medically necessary if it is needed to diagnose or treat an illness or condition and meets accepted standards of medicine.
 It must also be prescribed by a doctor.

-To be eligible for Medicare Part B, you must be 65 or older and meet at least one additional requirement:
+To be eligible for Medicare Part B, you must be 65 and older or meet at least one of the following requirements:

 - You have Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease.